How a Simple Vintage Galvanized Bucket Makes the Perfect Flower Container

 Fresh Flowers

-Many of the galvanized buckets you’ll find will have holes in them because they’re so old.
-That can be a good thing or a bad thing depending on what you plan to put in them.
+Many of the galvanized buckets will have holes because they’re so old.
+That can be good or bad, depending on what you plan to put in them.
+But when you use the bucket for fresh flowers that need to be in a vase of water, you need to be creative.

 glass mason jars filled with water in a vintage galvanized bucket